winniendy/Pensacola/README.md

 # Pensacola
 A Nextflow pipeline to analyze *Candida auris* long-sequencing data from PacBio.
-The QC, species identification and species abundance of a sample, contig assembly, SNP calling and annotation, drug resistance detection *etc* are included in the pipeline.
+The QC, species identification and species abundance of a sample, contig assembly, SNP calling and annotation, drug resistance detection, *etc* are included in the pipeline.

 ## Prerequisites
 Nextflow is needed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.
 For HiPerGator users, its installation is not needed.